 The ‘General Information’ section contains information for your main company and any branches you have set up.
 Editing a branch will display all the basic details of your company, including the address, phone details, and SCAC and MC numbers.
-These details flow through to a variety of reports and documents created throughout Tailwind.
+These details flow through to various reports and documents created throughout Tailwind.
 For example, setting an ‘Invoice Prefix’ will instruct the system to prefix your invoice numbers; a hypothetical ‘ABC Company’ might choose the prefix ‘ABC’ for branding purposes.

 The ‘Reminders’ section lets you configure Tailwind to remind specific Personnel when different certifications are set to expire, inspections need to be done, or documents need to be renewed.
 The selected Personnel will receive an alert at the specified lead time.
 Reminders can help ensure that you remain compliant with the ICC, DOT and NSC.
-Note that there is also a separate tab for ‘Equipment Reminders’.
+Note that there is also a separate tab for ‘Equipment Reminders.’

 ‘General Information’ will let you set your default measurement units for weight and distance.